 There will be time for questions and class discussion.
 Any question is permitted, but always be courteous and respectful of one another, especially if there are differences of opinion on controversial topics.

-The links below give written material and slides for each of the classes.
+The links below give written material and the Powerpoint slides for each of the classes.

 - Link to Introductory class material.